 - Sausage Rolls.
 Just to confuse things, sausage rolls are like American ‘Pigs in Blankets’ which are little hot dog sausages wrapped in pastry.
 In the UK our Sausage Rolls are made with sausage meat, giving them a slightly different taste!
 I love eating cold sausage rolls, they are great to take to gatherings as well as you can make bite sized ones!

 - Tins of Chocolates and Biscuits (cookies).
 In the UK there are SO many different tins of chocolate that appear at Christmas; Miniature Heroes, Quality Street, Celebrations, Roses to name a few.
 My Mum shipped me over some Celebrations as a present!
-As mentioned in my British Gift Guide post a few weeks back, I was desperate for a biscuit tin because you just can’t get small packets of biscuits here!
+I was desperate for a biscuit tin because you just can’t get small packets of biscuits here!
 However, now it’s Christmas, biscuit tins have appeared in Walmart!
 In all different sizes!
 With PROPER biscuits!
 I was so excited to find them that I bought a little tin!

 My all time favourite Christmas song is ‘Band Aid’…no it’s not about something you stick over a cut!
 It was first released as a charity single back in 1984 to raise money for the famine in Africa.
 The recording consists of a mash up of loads of the biggest British and Irish artists.
 It then got remade on its 20th anniversary back in 2004 and then again on its 30th in 2014.

-These are some of my favourite British traditions!
-What are some of your favourite Christmas traditions in your home country?
+These are some of my favourite British Christmas traditions!
+You can also find European Christmas Markets here in the Midwest!
+What are some of your favourite traditions in your home country?
 Check out some of these Spanish Christmas traditions that I found when I visited Barcelona!